3D Invigorator

 - The interface is divided into three parts: the left side is where you'll find output options and a profile viewer, the middle area is the work area and the right side of the interface has panes through which you can apply materials and lighting to the object.

-- Now from the right side of the interface you can apply default material from Material Swatches -- there are over 100 different material presets such as gold, chrome, glass, lacquer and puffy surfaces.
-If the presets don¹t provide the desired effect, you can customize your own materials.
-Within the Lighting Style Swatches (see Figure 5), even lighting styles can be customized.
+- Now, from the right side of the interface you can apply default material from the Material Swatches palette.
+There are over a hundred different material presets in this palette, such as gold, chrome, glass, lacquer, and puffy surfaces.
+If these presets don’t provide the desired effect, you can customize your own materials.
+Within the Lighting Style Swatches palette, shown in Figure 5, below, even lighting styles can be customized.

 Figure 5: Options

-Note: For applying the materials from the Material Swatches, just drag and drop it on the object.
+- To apply materials from the Material Swatches, just drag any swatch and drop it on the object.

 - In the work area of 3D Invigorator interface, there are options with which you can customize the size, placing and rotation of the object.